c3mdigital/password-protection/readme.txt

 without a valid referrer header from your site.
 Please Note: No security plugin will provide 100% protection from hackers.
 This plugin simply makes it harder for them to gain access using automated techniques.
 Please remember to ALWAYS KEEP UP TO DATE BACKUPS and use STRONG PASSWORDS!!

-PLEASE NOTE: Very Limited support will be offered for this plugin but it will be kept up to date and any bugs can be reported on the github page.
+PLEASE NOTE: Very Limited support will be offered for this plugin but it will be kept up to date and any bugs can be reported on the github page at https://github.com/c3mdigital/password-protection.

 == Installation ==